MS Access Tutorial: Form Basics in Access 2007 (page 1 of 12)

 What is a form?

-A form is an Access object.
-It generally serves three purposes:
+In Access 2007, a form is an object that generally serves three purposes:

 - To allow users to perform data entry.
 Data can be inserted, updated, or deleted from a table using a Form object.